pjebs/restgate/README.md

 * Protects Endpoints by requiring authentication *via* the HTTP Request Header
 * Multiple Keys and optional corresponding Secrets
+* Supports JSON Web Tokens [JWT](https://jwt.io/introduction/)
+* Supports both RSA and HMAC signed tokens
 * Keys (and corresponding Secrets) can be configured in code [Static mode]
 * Keys (and corresponding Secrets) can be stored in any SQL database [Database mode]
+* Keys (and corresponding Secrets) are not needed in [JWT mode]
 * JSON Error Responses are fully customizable
-* Utilize a Context (i.e. Gorilla Context) to pass authenticated KEY to later middleware and endpoint handlers
+* Utilize a Context (i.e. Gorilla Context) to pass authenticated KEY to later middleware and endpoint handlers and optionally JWT claims
 * Protection from timing-attacks (Authentication Verification)
 * HTTPS Protection